shmiko/shmiko.github.io/_posts/2016-08-14-google-maps-quick-start.md

 &nbsp;&nbsp;Now save the html page, if you are in a new project directoty then just call it index.html, otherwise call it whatever you wish.
 ![Start Map Result](/img/start_map.png "Start Map Result") &nbsp;&nbsp;Because this is front end development only you will need to be running a web server to actually run this website locally and make the API calls.
-If you try to run you page you should get an error loading the map as the file path is not an authorised host to make requests to the google map s API using your API key.
+&nbsp;&nbsp;If you try to run you page you should get an error loading the map as the file path is not an authorised host to make requests to the google map s API using your API key.
 Hence why we need to run a local web server to serve the page and which also was added as a url referral when setting up the API browser key.

 ### Lets quickly setup a web server to eable running locally.